FranciscoFHDias/ProjectOne/README.md

 ## Project Overview

-##### Grid layout
+### Grid layout

 The grid is represented by 225 divs 30px by 30px (grid = 15 divs x 15 divs) wrapped in a grid using CSS3 Flex-Box.
-I found this method worked well for me because I was able to use arrays to create the effect of movement with JavaScript ES6 and styling with CSS.
+I found this method worked well for me because I was able to use arrays of divs to create the effect of movement with JavaScript ES6 and styling with CSS.

-#### Scoreboard and Difficulty
+### Scoreboard and Difficulty

-I created a different section with a couple of divs inside.
-Flex-Box space-between made it easier to position above the grid.
+I made this by creating a different section with a couple of divs inside which Flex-Box space-between made it easier to position above the grid.

-Approach taken - Thought process & methods of producing it Snippets of your code and screenshots of your project
+### Invaders Movement

-#### Invaders Movement
+Having created the style for the class invader, I then used a JS for loop to remove this class from the current div, add direction to div[i] followed by adding class invader.

 ```js
 for(let i = 0; i < invaders.length; i++) {